Brecghan/u7-capstone-Brecghan/resources/design-document.md

 * Creating, retrieving, and updating an employee
 * Test list that can be searched by training or employee name
 * Creating, retrieving, and updating a training
-* Creating a training series
+* Creating a reoccurring training series

 ### 3.2.
 Out of Scope